geminiplanetimager/gpi_pipeline/documentation/ifs/steps/instrument_polarization.rst

 This page still to be written.

-For now, information on photometric performance of GPI can be found in the above reference.
+For now, information on instrumental polarization of GPI can be found in the above reference.

 Observed Effect and Relevant Physics: